kaimcbride/vimwiki/res/neovim.md

     % move to matching character () {} []
     { } Move up and down by paragaph

+### in and all selection
+    The 'i' indicates 'in' the target, not including surrounding chars The 'a' indicates 'around' the target, including surraounding chars, whitespace, etc... ciw/caw - change in word
+    ci"/ca" - change in quotes (with a the quotes are removed) ci[/ca[ - change in square braces
+    cip - change in paragraph

+    This same technique can be used with 'y' to yankd 'd' to delete

+    Powerful when combined with Visual mode and motions. vkap or vjap

 ## SCROLLING
     Cntrl-y scroll up by one line
     Cntrl-f forward one screen